Chachapoyas province

 A big part of the province is constituted by soils of puna, located between 4000 and 5000 m in the oriental districts of Chiliquín, Quinjalca and Granada.

 Two principal rivers cover its territory: the Utcubamba, which runs from south to north and which right margin is dedicated to the agriculture in diverse form; and the Sonche, which runs from east to west and it is born from the meeting of several creeks that go down the heights of Molino Pampa district.
 This river flows into the Utcubamba along with the Huancachaca.
 It has a short trip, its beaches are narrow and its areas are unusable because its slopes are rocky and steep.

 In Shihual, a Magdalena's district, there are many calcareous caverns, which stalactites and stalagmites formations serve as habitat to diverse night birds.

 La Jalca has the privilege of being the first Spanish city that has been founded in the region: in effect, captain Alonso de Alvarado, conqueror of the Amazonas, on September 5, 1538 founded there the first city of San Juan de la Frontera de los Chachapoyas, which then would be moved to the place that it occupies now.

 For Peter Lerche, an anthropologist, in la Jalca there is the legitimate Andean pre-Hispanic indigenous Peruvian culture, with traditional towns like Conila, Levanto, Colcamar, Luya.
 Fruit of his investigations initiated in 1980, he has published "Chachapoyas, travelers' guide".
 In this book he proposes some tourist circuits.
 The first one of them, the shortest, can take in average 5 days, and the others, for more adventurous spirits, can take in average 15 days.

+Historically, the Chachapoya were in conflict with the Inca and also the Spanish colonisers.